33 ACT to SAT Score Conversion

 The advice from test prep pros is to "take a timed full-length practice test of each type" and compare results.
 Some students find they do slightly better on one format.

-Colleges Where a 33 ACT is Competitive
+Colleges Where a 33 ACT Is Competitive

 A 33 ACT gives you access to a wide range of colleges.
 At state flagships and large public universities, a 33 is usually above or near the middle of admitted students.
 For example, public universities like the University of Florida or Georgia Tech often report mid-50% ACT ranges that include the upper 20s to low 30s, so a 33 would make you very competitive.
 Likewise, many private universities have similar ranges.